matrixorigin/matrixone-operator/docs/troubleshooting/kruise-webhook-availability.md

 use `failurePolicy: Fail`.
 Their defaulting and validation are part of the Kruise resource contract, and an outage therefore blocks changes only to the affected Kruise APIs instead of blocking general Kubernetes workloads.

-## StorageClass informer

-Kruise v1.8.3 starts a read-only StorageClass informer even when `StatefulSetAutoResizePVCGate` is disabled.
-The bundled ClusterRole grants unconditional `get`, `list`, and `watch` access to StorageClasses so the informer can run without repeated authorization errors.
-This permission does not enable PVC auto-resize and grants no PVC mutation verb.

 The chart regression checks can be run with: